madSimonJ/madsimonj.github.io/blog/20221206/savechristmas.md

 				</code>
 			</pre>

-<p>In this eample you can see the overloaded version of the Select at work to determine an arbitrary id value for a crane, so that I can perform a grouping afterwards.</p>
+<p>In this example from <a href="https://adventofcode.com/2022/day/5"?Day Five</a> you can see the overloaded version of the Select at work to determine an arbitrary id value for a crane, so that I can perform a grouping afterwards.</p>

 <p>The second method is to use Enumerable.Range, then perform a select against it.
-This is an example where I was using it to build up a string, where a check had to be made to determine whether the current character overlapped with a rapidly changing variable, which was used to select the appropriate character to print to the result string.</p>
+This is an example from <a href="https://adventofcode.com/2022/day/10">Day Ten</a> where I was using it to build up a string, where a check had to be made to determine whether the current character overlapped with a rapidly changing variable, which was used to select the appropriate character to print to the result string.</p>

 			<pre>
 				<code class="cs hljs">